FGI-GEOINFO/Baltic-Explorer/docs/ubuntu_install.md

-# Install instructions for Ubuntu 18.04 as a local copy
+# Install instructions of a local copy for Ubuntu 18.04

-This tutorial will cover an installation of Baltic Explorer for Ubuntu 18.04 LTS as a local copy.
+This tutorial will cover an installation of Baltic Explorer as a local copy for Ubuntu 18.04 LTS.

 You need sudo grants and must be connected to the Internet.